johnnyk1090/Scraper-Selenium-/README.md

 1.decorators

-2.pivottablejs gui to experiment with your data !!!
+2.pivottablejs gui to experiment with your data stored into your path !!!

 3.user interface